nolaProgramierer/section0-form-demo/README.md

 the form values are being printed to the browser console via JavaScript in the JS folder. (which can be ignored for now)

-Feel free to fork this repo and clone it for further reference.
+Feel free to fork this repo, clone it and run it locally for further reference.